grimmer0125/d4c-queue/README.md

 This package includes two builds.

 - ES6 build (ES2015) with CommonJS module for `main` build in package.json.
 - ES6 build (ES2015) with ES6 module for `module` build.
 Some tools will follow the `module` field in `package.json`, like Rollup, Webpack, or Parcel.
-It is good to let build tools can tree-shake your module build to import only the code they need.
+It is good to let build tools can tree-shake this module build to import only the code they need.

 Either `npm install d4c-queue` or `yarn add d4c-queue`.
 Then import this package.